Romans-I-XVI/Roku-gameEngine/README.md

 ##### addInterface(interface_name as String) as Void

-Adds a previously defined interface to the instance.
+Adds a previously defined interface to the entity.

 ##### hasInterface(interface_name as String) as Boolean

-Returns true if the instance has the interface.
+Returns true if the entity has the interface.

 ## Other Utilities